What is Urso?

-How should I take Urso (ursodiol)?
+How should I take Urso?

-Take the ursodiol tablet with food.
+Take the Urso tablet with food.

 You may need to break a tablet in half to get your correct dose.
-Each tablet is scored in the middle and should break apart easily.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.